 Research tells us that the most significant predictor of a positive outcome for therapy is the relationship someone has with their therapist.
 This factor has been shown to be even more important than what interventions, strategies or techniques are used in counselling.
 It is so important for us that the people we work with see us, their psychologist, as another person, rather than "experts" or well-functioning robots.
 We too have insecurities and flaws, and experience fear and sadness and struggle with our own vulnerabilities.
 It is this collective experience as humans that helps us to connect with each other in meaningful ways and to help each other learn, grow and thrive.

-Our highly skilled psychologists and our administration team have been carefully selected, and align with the Little Window Philosophy that all individuals deserve compassion, respect, and unconditional positive regard at all times.
+Our highly skilled Psychologists and our Client Support team have been carefully selected, and align with the Little Window Philosophy that all individuals deserve compassion, respect, and unconditional positive regard at all times.

 We look forward to welcoming you to the sanctuary we have created at Little Window.

 ~ Christina and Thania